stonybrook-lin539/main/source/main/02_ngrams_linguistics/07_phonological_tiers.md

 - No $n$-gram grammar provides an elegant account of long-distance phenomena.
 - The larger the $n$-grams, the larger the grammar; large grammars are unwieldy and inefficient.
 - Phonological **tiers** allow for more compact grammars by filtering out irrelevant material.
+- A tier is a specific type of subsequence that contains all symbols of a specific type, and only those.
 - Unless one assumes an upper bound on the length of long-distance dependencies, $n$-gram grammars without tiers cannot capture certain phenomena.